 Prior to coaching at Ready, Ghiloni spent three seasons as an assistant basketball coach at Capital University in Columbus.
 Also included in Ghiloni's extensive professional background are two more Columbus coaching stints as an assistant with Ohio Dominican (1983-1984) and St. Francis DeSales High School (1981-1983).
 Ghiloni has also served as an instructor and administrator for several local and regional basketball camps.

 A native of nearby Newark, Ohio, Ghiloni graduated from The Ohio State University in 1981 with a bachelor of science degree in secondary education.
 He earned his master of science degree in education from the University of Dayton in 1985.

 Before transferring to Ohio State as an undergraduate, Ghiloni attended OSU's Newark campus for two years and played collegiate basketball there.
 While at OSU-Newark he served as team captain and earned several honors, including the Coach's Award and the McGrevey Scholar-Athlete Award.
 He played his secondary school basketball at St. Peter and Paul Seminary High School in Newark, graduating in 1975.

-At Denison, Ghiloni's appointment also includes academic rank as an assistant professor on the faculty of the University's Department of Athletics, Physical Education and Recreation.
+At Denison, Ghiloni's appointment also includes academic rank as an assistant professor on the faculty of the University's Department of Health Exercise and Sport Studies.

 Ghiloni and his wife, Molly, have two daughters, Danielle and Andrea and currently live in Columbus.